Obama post-presidency | Pictures | Reuters

 Obama post-presidency

+Former President Barack Obama (2nd L), his wife Michelle (3rd L) along with his daughters Sasha (C) and Malia more

+Barack Obama and his wife Michelle walk during a visit to Tirta Empul Temple while on holiday with his family more

-Canada's Prime Minister Justin Trudeau speaks with former President Barack Obama at a restaurant during Obama'more
+Canada's Prime Minister Justin Trudeau speaks with Barack Obama at a restaurant during Obama's visit to addresmore

 Barack Obama waves after speaking at the Global Food Innovation Summit in Milan, Italy May 9, 2017.
 REUTERS/Almore